 So, don’t leave your guests struggling to connect or suffering from slow speeds.
 It might be a little bit more of an initial outlay to invest in better internet for your Airbnb property, but it will pay for itself in the positive reviews and increased bookings over the years.

 This is an Airbnb feature that is especially attractive for your guests who are digital nomads and need to get a lot of work done online while they are on the road.
 Sitting on a bed or a couch with a laptop leads to neck and back strain after a while, so it’s really nice to have a more ergonomically friendly spot to sit and get work done.

 This doesn’t have to be a full office space or anything like that.
 It can simply be a desk or chair and a table in the corner of the room.
 Anywhere that allows your guests to sit up and work at their computer will help them to be more productive.

 A Fully Equipped Kitchen

-The convenience of having a kitchen is one of the main reasons why travelers choose to stay in an Airbnb apartment rather than a hotel.
+The convenience of having a kitchen is one of the main reasons why travelers choose to stay in an Airbnb.
 Having the freedom to cook their own meals saves them a lot of money and can really improve the experience.